alphaMJL/odin_ruby_tic_tac_toe/README.md

-Basic terminal ruby tic-tac-toe game employing OOP principles

-Code has some poor indentation practices which I will avoid in the future.

 # odin_ruby_tic_tac_toe
 Console tic-tac-toe game as a part of The Odin Project

+This project demonstrates:
+OOP design principles
+Classes
+Scoping

 Introduction